 There are also scheduled daily domestic flights from Entebbe to Kisoro airstrip for Mgahinga National Park and the southern parts of Bwindi as well as Kihihi airstrip for the Northern parts of Bwindi to ease on the long driving hours.

 There are South African companies which offer Gorilla trekking packages but the best way to oragnise gorilla tours from South Africa is to contact a local company like us at Gorilla Holidays and we will work with you to achieve your dream Gorilla trek.

-We have firsthand knowledge of the destinations and local expertise to advise on what’s best for you and we have worked with many South Africans in recent past coming for Gorilla treks in Rwanda because of the discounted Gorilla permits before the offer expired on 31st December, 2022.
+We have firsthand knowledge of the destinations and local expertise to advise on what’s best for you and we have worked with many South Africans in recent past coming for Gorilla treks in Rwanda because of the discounted Gorilla permits offer which was luckily, extended up to December 2023.